Seville Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Seville is situated in or near the subtropical dry forest biome.

-- The mean annual temperature is 18.2 degrees Celsius (64.8 degrees Fahrenheit).
+- The average temperature is 18.2 degrees Celsius (64.8 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 16.2 °C (29.2°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.